microsoft/fluentui/specs/Slots.md

 ## Slots usage

-There are several forms of values that can be provided, but all of them share one common thing - they will produce a proper layout inside a component.
+Slots can be configured with different types and shapes of values, but result should not change - slots will produce a correct layout inside a component.

 ### An object as a value